KunalJoshi15/Spring-Boot-Blog/README.md

 When we add the spring-boot-starter-security dependency then we will get a default username and password menu which can be later used for other purposes.
 For enabling the basic authentication in the api we need to add some information to the controller.
 If the api is then accessed without the username and password then it will cause some issues.
+Advanced configuration has been created as per our requirement where all the roles and the values are defined.